cmoro-deusto/docker-play/README.md

  - Git, wget, curl, build-essential

 ## Users
-A user named play is created with sudoers privileges.
+A user named `play` is created with sudoers privileges.
 Home is at `/home/play`.

 ## Volumes
-Exports a volume on `/home/play/Code`
+Exports a volume on `/home/play/Code`.
 You can mount the volume on run to a local directory containing your code.

 ### ivy2 and sbt caches